beezwax/markdown-compiler/doc/3-codegen.md

-# Markdown Compiler Part 3: Code Generation
+# Writing a Markdown Compiler Part 3: Code Generation
 Welcome to the final part of these series on writing a markdown compiler!
 If you have made it this far, congratulations!
 The last step is quite simple in this case, you'll have your very own markdown subset compiler in no time.